nhcarrigan/general-documentation/docs/community/guide.md

 This page documents some helpful tips that will maximise the value you get from (and bring to) our community.
 The guidelines here are not strict rules or requirements, but are highly encouraged to keep our community safe and cosy for everyone.

+## Do not Argue with Staff

+Our staff team consists of members who have been trusted with tools to help keep the community safe.
+But they are still human!
+We all make mistakes.

+If you feel a staff decision was made in error or bad faith, do not argue directly with the team.
+Instead, fill out our [appeal form](/community/appeal) and we will review your case.
+Only Naomi has access to this form, and submissions will only be shared in the minimum capacity necessary to investigate and resolve the issue.
+Your name will not be associated with any revealed submission information.

 ## Tone Tags

 One of the biggest disadvantages of text-based communication is the loss of context that provides the tone of the message.
 To help with this, we use tone tags as needed when the tone of a message might be misinterpreted.